Comparison · 8 min read

 Play doesn’t sell a box, but you still bring a device; ChannelOS needs no device and no app.
 Play is device-agnostic BYO: it runs on a Raspberry Pi 4/5, a Fire TV Stick, a Google TV / Chromecast, an Nvidia Shield, a mini PC, or the built-in player of a Samsung Tizen / LG webOS smart TV.
 That hardware freedom is a real strength — you reuse cheap gear you may already own and avoid lock-in.
 But a non-smart TV still needs some device attached and managed, whether that’s a ~$20 stick or a Pi.

 ChannelOS makes the TV itself the player.
-You open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes.
-No app to sideload, no separate media device to provision or keep updated.
+You open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes. no separate media device to provision or keep updated.

 Why it matters: “device-agnostic” still means a device to buy, wire up and maintain per screen; pairing a TV you already own removes that step entirely.